Greater New York Councils: History

-Lodge Merger of 2013
+Lodge merger of 2013

 On August 30, 2012, after careful consideration over the course of many months, former Scout Executive Charles Rosser (1954-2014) announced the decision that combining the council's five Order of the Arrow lodges into a single lodge will allow the OA to better fulfill the Mission of the Lodge and the Purpose of the Order of the Arrow.
 A committee of ten youth and 7 adults were tasked with transitioning the OA in the Greater New York Councils.

 Members of the transition team were: Representing Ranachqua Lodge, Brenden DelBene (Lodge Chief), Matthew Thomas and Marc Messenger (Lodge Adviser).
 Representing Shu-Shu-Gah Lodge, Robert Rowley (Lodge Chief), Nicholas Goldrosen, and Anthony Bracciante (Lodge Adviser).
 Representing Suanhacky Lodge, Anthony Lectora (Lodge Chief), Andrew Sommer, and Michael Lectora (Adviser).
 Representing Man-A-Hattin Lodge, Alan Tang (Lodge Chief), Brendan Looi, and Michael O’Brien (Lodge Adviser).
 Representing Aquehongian Lodge, Allan Feldman (Lodge Chief), Christopher Sorensen, and John Perchiacca (Lodge Adviser).
 Lodge Staff Adviser Christopher Coscia, and Lodge Adviser Designate Colin Pinnavaia rounded out the committee.

 The team met nine times between the fall of 2012 and the spring of 2013 to discuss how the lodge would be organized, the lodge name and totem, lodge committees, and chapter organization among other topics.

 The Peregrine Falcon Lodge name of Kintecoying comes from several modern day sources which claim that what we now know as Astor Place used to be named Kintecoying or, “Crossroads of Nations,” and was a pow-wow point for the Lenape tribes of Manhattan.
 At this spot, where the branches of the trails converged, the Lenapes traded with each other, exchanged news, and held spiritual ceremonies and tribal councils to settle disputes.
 The “Crossroads of Nations” also speaks to New York City's role as the “Capital of the World” and a “Melting Pot” of peoples from many lands from around the globe.
 Although the national OA organization has stopped using lodge numbers to identify lodges, we believed that the tenure of service of the Order to our council is unique.
 In order to acknowledge the 93 years of Order of the Arrow history in New York City, the lodge decided to retain the use of the lodge number 4 - the first lodge number for Greater New York Councils.

 The Peregrine Falcon was selected as the totem of Kintecoying Lodge.
 A native bird to New York City, the peregrine falcon is a symbol of strength, adventure, leadership and new beginnings.
-Peregrine Falcons are among the world's most common birds of prey and live on all continents except Antarctica.
+Peregrine Falcons are among the most common birds of prey and live on all continents except Antarctica.
 They prefer wide-open spaces, and thrive near coasts where shorebirds are common, but they can be found everywhere from tundra to deserts.
-Peregrines are also found living on the bridges and skyscrapers of our city.
-Having been put on the endangered species list in the 1970s the peregrine falcon is making a strong comeback with Day One Event Logo population numbers on the rise worldwide.
+Peregrines are also found living on the bridges and skyscrapers.
+Having been put on the endangered species list in the 1970s the peregrine falcon is making a comeback with Day One Event Logo population numbers on the rise worldwide.